 Monitoring Marine Debris in Virginia’s Coastal Zone

-Virginia Coastal Zone Management Program and local partners work with the NOAA Marine Debris Program to evaluate and expand regional marine debris monitoring efforts.
+Virginia Coastal Zone Management Program and local partners worked with the NOAA Marine Debris Program to evaluate and expand regional marine debris monitoring efforts.

 Project Dates: January 2014 - March 2018